+- Licensed as a Physician Assistant

-- The name and address of the supervising physician (must be credentialed and/or contracted with BCBST) - NCCPA certification required - > DEA certificate isn't required - Call coverage is required Must be a practitioner in a like specialty (must be credentialed and/or contracted with BCBST) - Admitting physician is required.
+- NCCPA certification required

+- DEA certificate isn't required

+- Call coverage is required Must be a practitioner in a like specialty (must be credentialed and/or contracted with BCBST)

+- Admitting physician is required.
 The admitting physician must be credentialed and/or contracted with BCBST.
 A hospitalist group may also be listed as admitting.